-Each day a variety of great activities are set up in the Passive Play area for our younger and not so young children to play with during recess and lunch.
-Our wellbeing team spends many recesses and lunch times in this area interacting with children.
+Each day a variety of great activities are set up in the Play Room, a designated space for our younger and not so young children to play with during recess and lunch.
+Our wellbeing team spends each recesses and lunch times in this area interacting with children.
 The benefits are enormous as many children are learning socialisation skills under their wonderful guidance.
 It is also a lovely way of giving children who struggle to build and maintain friendships a safe and enjoyable place to play.

-Quiet reading in the Library, meditation & yoga run daily while strings club and dance are weekly highlights.
+Quiet reading in the Library, meditation & yoga run daily while and dance club is a weekly highlight.